HazMiereje14/WordGuessr/README.md

 **Problem it solves:** This project demonstrate a simple word guessing game is created with the use of OOP principles, sharpening thinking skills and imagination.

 ## OOP Concepts Applied:
 - **Encapsulation:** `subDifficulties` abstract class defines the common interface for different difficulties.
+Variables are private and protected.
 - **Inheritance:** `Easy`, `Medium`, `Hard` extend `Difficulties`, specifying their own word data and parameters.
 - **Polymorphism:** Word lists, attempts, word length, and answer are encapsulated inside `Difficulties` subclasses, accessed via getters.
 - **Abstraction:** The main class uses a `Difficulties` reference, dynamically invoking subclass methods (`loadWords`, getters) without knowing exact type.